-It’s official – with another annual 4th of July celebration right around the corner, the summer of 2015 is finally here.
+It’s official – with another annual 4th of July celebration right around the corner, summer is finally here.
 For most of us that means warm weather and high temperatures along with an increase in time spent outside enjoying the sun.
 Summertime also means family vacations, swimming pool parties and outdoor sporting activities.
 The warmer weather presents its own unique set of challenges to be aware of such as sunburn, travel inconveniences and heat-related effects on the body.
 For those that wear hearing aids, summertime also requires some extra care maintenance and preparedness to ensure that their warm weather experiences are good ones.

 With that in mind, here are a few tips for hearing aid users to keep in mind during the summer months to help avoid damage that can shorten the life of your hearing aids or inconveniences that could affect your travel plans.